 Mandatory training is provided to all inspection staff, including short-term secondees, prior to the start of inspections.

 Training session dates will be provided as part of the application process.
 Secondees should ensure that they can attend at least one of these sessions before applying .

-At the end of any inspection, HMIC will carry out an end-of-inspection review.
+At the end of any inspection, HMICFRS will carry out an end-of-inspection review.
 Feedback provided from this review will be used to generate a Professional Development entry for the secondee and their force.
-HMIC also welcomes feedback and testimonials about the experiences of short-term secondees.
+HMICFRS also welcomes feedback and testimonials about the experiences of short-term secondees.

-Due the short duration of secondments, HMIC is unable to provide IT equipment.
+Due the short duration of secondments, HMICFRS is unable to provide IT equipment.
 Secondments involve a lot of remote working, logging-on in police headquarters and working from home.

 Secondees must have an agreement in place with their force to provide an encrypted laptop for the duration of their secondment.
 Ideally, this laptop should be able to receive secure ‘.pnn’ emails.